 Fredericksburg Lodge No. 4 owns and maintains the oldest Masonic Cemetery in the Western Hemisphere.
 Founded in 1784, it is situated at the corner of Charles and George Streets in Old Town Fredericksburg, adjacent to the James Monroe Museum and Memorial Library.
 The ground on which the Cemetery is situated was acquired from James Somerville by the Lodge for the sum of £40.

-The Lodge was instrumental in planning and raising funds for a George Washington Masonic Memorial, which was to have been situated at the site of the Masonic Cemetery.
+Since the 1850s, the Lodge was instrumental in planning and raising funds for a George Washington Masonic Memorial, which was to have been situated at the site of the Masonic Cemetery.
 The necessity of relocating the bodies buried there sparked a fierce legal battle, which prompted the Lodge to abandon the plan.
 That Memorial is now situated on Shuter’s Hill in Alexandria, originally planned as the site for the U.S. Capitol.

 The Civil War